My Journey through Anesthesia…

 If you keep the patient happy and do the right thing for the long term, most of them will appreciate you.
 The drug seekers won’t, but that is ok.
 You will still be doing right by them.

-I hope this essay helps you in all of your careers.
+I hope this essay helps you with all of your careers.

 Dave Rosenblum, MD